-The chef recently invited a few close friends to her home on Manhattan’s Lower East Side for a summer soiree outfitted with Ralph Lauren Home tabletop pieces; it was evening that we can only describe as picture-perfect.
+The chef invited a few close friends to her home on Manhattan’s Lower East Side for a soiree outfitted with Ralph Lauren Home tabletop pieces; it was evening that we can only describe as picture-perfect.
 We sat down with her to hear how the evening came together and what she thinks about when entertaining at home.

 When asked about the inspiration for her menu, Camille says, “A lot of it really comes down to going to the market and just seeing what’s there.
 That’s generally how I start.”
 She also likes to have “a certain amount of balance, so there’s something light and crisp, and then something more substantial.”
 To offer something a bit heavier for hungry guests, especially those who were drinking, Camille served jalapeño chili turmeric tamales with pickled-beet salsa.
 “They’re sort of filling, but they’re small and delicious,” she says.